Configure SELinux

 Enable SELinux

-Before enabling SELinux, make sure the following packages are installed on your system:
+Before enabling SELinux, make sure your system has the following packages:

 • policycoreutils